 networkStatus

-is useful if you want to display a different loading indicator (or no indicator at all)
+networkStatus is useful if you want to display a different loading indicator (or no indicator at all)

 depending on your network status as it provides a more detailed view into the state of a network request

-is an enum with different number values between 1 and 8.
+on your component than loading does. networkStatus is an enum with different number values between 1 and 8.

 These number values each represent a different network state.

-: Indicates that a polling query is currently in flight.
-So for example if you are polling a query every 10 seconds then the network status will switch to poll every 10 seconds whenever a poll request has been sent but not resolved.ready
+poll: Indicates that a polling query is currently in flight.
+So for example if you are polling a query every 10 seconds then the network status will switch to poll every 10 seconds whenever a poll request has been sent but not resolved.ready: No request is in flight for this query, and no errors happened.
+Everything is OK.error: No request is in flight for this query, but one or more errors were detected.

-If the network status is less then 7 then it is equivalent to loading
+If the network status is less then 7 then it is equivalent to loading being true.
+In fact you could

-and you would not see a difference.
+replace all of your loading checks with networkStatus < 7 and you would not see a difference.

-It is recommended that you use loading
+It is recommended that you use loading, however.

 query

-null | ComponentDocument<D, V>
+null | ComponentDocument<D, V>context

-Record<string, any> | undefined
+Record<string, any> | undefinedpartial

-If true, perform a query refetch if the query result is marked as being partial, and the returned data is reset to an empty Object by the Apollo Client QueryManager (due to a cache miss).
+boolean | undefinedIf true, perform a query refetch if the query result is marked as being partial, and the returned data is reset to an empty Object by the Apollo Client QueryManager (due to a cache miss).

 The default value is false for backwards-compatibility’s sake, but should be changed to true for most use-cases.